line/armeria/site/src/sphinx/advanced-logging.rst

 .. _`Logback`: https://logback.qos.ch/
-.. _`RequestContextExportingAppender`: apidocs/index.html?com/linecorp/armeria/common/logback/RequestContextExportingAppender.html
-.. _`BuiltInProperty`: apidocs/index.html?com/linecorp/armeria/common/logback/BuiltInProperty.html
-.. _`RequestContext`: apidocs/index.html?com/linecorp/armeria/common/RequestContext.html
 .. _`MDC`: https://logback.qos.ch/manual/mdc.html

 .. _advanced-logging:

 Logging contextual information
 ==============================
-With Armeria's `Logback`_ integration, you can log the properties of the `RequestContext`_ of the request being handled. `RequestContextExportingAppender`_ is a Logback appender that exports the properties of the current ``RequestContext`` to `MDC`_ (mapped diagnostic context).
+With Armeria's `Logback`_ integration, you can log the properties of the :api:`RequestContext` of the request being handled. :api:`RequestContextExportingAppender` is a Logback appender that exports the properties of the current ``RequestContext`` to `MDC`_ (mapped diagnostic context).

 For example, the following configuration: